vinaycoder/Generate-pdf-in-cakephp-3.x/README.md

 ** step 1

-download the mpdf package using this link    :  http://www.mpdf1.com/mpdf/index.php?page=Download
+* download the mpdf package using this link    :  http://www.mpdf1.com/mpdf/index.php?page=Download
+* then go to vendor folder on project root
+* then extarct there

 ** step 2
 * Go to your controller or view where you need to generate the pdf